harness/developer-hub/docs/platform/tags/tags.md

 **Tag values**, when applied to applications or components, have the following restrictions:

 * Length: 0 to 256 characters.
 (Entering a value is optional—unless the tag key imposes [Allowed values](#allowed_values), in which case one of those values is required.)
-* Allowed characters: letters, numbers, spaces, `_,-,/`
+* Allowed characters: letters, numbers, spaces, `_,-,/`.
 * Values are case-sensitive.
 * Must not begin with the characters `_, -` or spaces.

 ## Review: Tag scope

-Tags can be added to Harness applications, and to the following application components:
+Tags can be added to Harness applications and the following application components:

 * Service
 * Environment